There are so many fabulous castles on the Rhine River in Germany!

-Up on the hilltop near Aachen, is one of the many castles along the Rhine that have been named UNESCO World Heritage Sites, Sooneck Castle.
+Up on the hilltop near Aachen is one of the many castles along the Rhine named a UNESCO World Heritage Site, Sooneck Castle.

-It was also the sight of several medieval battles and sieges, including one in 1282 when the castle was overtaken by King Rudolph I.
+It was also the site of several medieval battles and sieges, including one in 1282 when King Rudolph I overtook the castle.

-In 1834, the remains of the castle were rebuilt and today is open to tours.
-A guided tour of this castle gives you insight into wonderful paintings and furniture.
+In 1834, the remains of the castle were rebuilt, and today is open to tours.
+A guided tour of this castle gives you insight into beautiful paintings and furniture.

-This is really one of the breathtaking castles along the Rhine.
+This is one of the breathtaking castles along the Rhine.

 Reichenstein Castle, Trechtingshausen

-Reichenstein Castle is a perfect example of romanticism that is contained within the Rhine castles.
+Reichenstein Castle is a perfect example of romanticism within the Rhine castles.

 Although the castle was first built in the 11th century, it was rebuilt in the beautiful Romantic era.